“Access to transport is a fundamental right for people in modern society.” - Kevin Orr, Liftango CEO

 Having means to access Public Transport provides a way for people who do not have access to private motorised transport a way to access essential services, as well as employment, entertainment and social activities.

 Why is access to transport important?

 Research has found positive impact on daily societal activities, the environment, socio-economic factors and on health because of Public Transport provisions.
-Let’s look at five reasons why access to Public Transport is so important in both urban and rural contexts.
+Let’s look at six reasons why access to Public Transport is so important in both urban and rural contexts.

 1. Public Transport is better for the Environment

 It’s no surprise that Public Transport is a far better option for the environment than private and Single Occupancy Vehicles (SOV’s).

 29% of global emissions is attributed to transportation usage.
 In 2018, The Environmental Protection Agency stated that 41% of Greenhouse Gases caused by modes of transport were emitted by cars.
 Car usage continues to have detrimental effects on the environment and creates unnecessary road congestion.
 Of this, cities are major contributors to these problems, said to emit more than 70% of all emissions.